3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations

 \subsubsection{Analysis of the UMi scenario at 132 GHz}

 Fig. \ref{Fig 5.5}a-Fig. \ref{Fig 5.5}b shows the best-directional and omnidirectional PL results at LoS and NLoS cases, and the FSPL model for the UMi scenario.
-For comparison, the 3GPP PL model with $n=2.1$ and $\sigma=4$ $\rm{dB}$ in the LoS case is shown in Fig. \ref{Fig 5.5}a.
+For reference, the 3GPP PL model with $n=2.1$ and $\sigma=4$ $\rm{dB}$ in the LoS case is shown in Fig. \ref{Fig 5.5}a.
 Besides, Fig. \ref{Fig 5.5}b presents the 3GPP PL model in the NLoS case at 132 $\rm{GHz}$ \cite{r10}.
 The model is written as:

-The observation of the small deviation value of 0.01 between the PLEs of best-directional and omnidirectional model means that the received direction of the best direction contains the most power and a lot of energy other MPCs is lost due to the long propagation distance.
-For the comparison between the measurement and the 3GPP channel model, the measured PL is smaller, indicating that fewer MPCs with more power in the THz channels avoid more consumption in the large-distance transmission scenario.
+The observation of the small deviation value of 0.01 between the PLEs of the best-directional and omnidirectional model means that the received direction of the best direction contains the most power and a lot of energy other MPCs is lost due to the long propagation distance.
+Moreover, the measured PL is smaller than the reference 3GPP model, indicating that fewer MPCs with more power in the THz channels avoid more consumption in the large-distance transmission scenario.
 The path losses of $\rm{RX7_{UN}}$ and $\rm{RX8_{UN}}$ positions in the NLoS case close to the FSPL, which is consistent with the findings in the indoor office scenario.
 Besides, the PL tends to decrease with the increase of distance, because a larger incidence angle with distance causes a smaller reflection loss \cite{chang}, which is also observed in \cite{moliTHz}.
 This indicates that reflection, particularly the first reflection, is the primary propagation mechanism in the THz channel for both indoor and outdoor NLoS scenarios.